ff6347/extendscript-bundlr/README.md

 extendscript-bundlr
 ===================

-A tool for bundling Adobe ExtendScripts that use the `//@include 'path/to/file'` statement.
+A tool for bundling Adobe ExtendScripts that use the `//@include 'path/to/file'` or `#include 'path/to/file'` statement.

-Still a Work in Progress
+Still a Work in Progress.

 ### Dependencies